Ivo-Balbaert/The_Way_to_Mojo/book/7_Structs.md

    print(pair_test()) # => True
 ```

-The fields of a struct (here lines 1-2) need to be defined as var when they are not initialized (2023 Sep: let fields are not yet allowed), and a type is necessary.
+The fields of a struct (here lines 1-2) need to be defined as var when they are not initialized (2023 Sep:varfields are not yet allowed), and a type is necessary.
 To make a struct, you need an __init__ method (see however § 11.1).
 The `fn __init__` function (line 3) is an "initializer" - it behaves like a constructor in other languages.
 It is called in line 4.
 All methods like it that start and end with __ are called *dunder*  (double-underscore) methods.
 They are widely used in internal code in MojoStdLib.
 They can be used directly as a method call, but there are often shortcuts or operators to call them (see the StringLiteral examples in strings.mojo).